captainjono/rxns/strangleAMonolith.md

                 return Rxn.Create(() =>
                 {
                     //make sure your LookupId functions hit caches to reduce db chatter
-                    //otherwise you new Microservice will cause erratic spikes
+                    //otherwise your new Microservice will cause erratic spikes in its usage.
                     //also ensure you have sorted transient failures otherwise you can
                     //corrupt the state of the write model
                     return ReliablyRun(cmd.Tenant, lookup => lookup.Run(db =>